lewagon/dotfiles/06-Projects/README.md

 During the two project-weeks, **no live-code at 5pm** but you'll still have morning talks on advanced topics.
 Here is the program for morning lectures.

 ### `01-Pundit` (Monday)
-Learn to handle authorizations in your Rails app using the Pundit gem.
-Thanks to this gem, you can isolate the authorization layer in `Policy` objects and not pollute the code of your controllers.
+Handle authorizations in your Rails app using the [Pundit](https://github.com/elabs/pundit) gem.
+It make you isolate authorization logic in `Policy` objects so that you don't pollute your controllers code.

 ### `02-i18n` (Tuesday)
 How about having an international app handling different languages.
 That is what Internationalization (`I#{18 characters}n`) is about.

 ### `03-Advanced-Admin`(Wednesday)
 Learn to customize your administration dashboards, using either [ActiveAdmin](http://activeadmin.info/) or [Rails Admin](https://github.com/sferik/rails_admin).

-### `04-Background-jobs` (Thursday)
-Push outside of the controller time-consuming processes (delivering emails, posting to an API, cleaning up, etc.) using [Active Job](http://edgeguides.rubyonrails.org/active_job_basics.html)

 ### `04-Background-jobs` (Thursday)
 Push outside of the controller time-consuming processes (delivering emails, posting to an API, cleaning up, etc.) using [Active Job](http://edgeguides.rubyonrails.org/active_job_basics.html)